abmajith/bare_metal_embedded_os/rpi_3bplus_EL/README.md

 make sdcard // finally collect Image, rootfs.ext4, kernel8.img, rasperrypi device tree blob (dtb) the required files and put in one folder
 ```

-The Raspberry Pi starts execution in the GPU core with a first stage boot loader in the boot ROM.
+The Raspberry Pi starts execution in the GPU core with a first-stage boot loader in the boot ROM.
 It then passes control over to a file named *bootcode.bin* located in a FAT partition.
-This represents a second stage boot loader.
+This represents a second-stage bootloader.
-It’s main purpose is setting up the *SDRAM* and jumping to a third-stage bootloader named *start.elf*
+Its main purpose is setting up the *SDRAM* and jumping to a third-stage bootloader named *start.elf*
 (along with its counterpart ‘fixup.dat’) that is also located on the FAT partition.
-This *start.elf* has the ability to start the CPU core and boot our kernel or bootloader image.
+This *start.elf* can start the CPU core and boot our kernel or bootloader image.

 These files are collected from the appropriate firmware.
 If you use the terminal command instead of make file,
 then follow these steps